 - Total driving time: 9 h

-The main attraction on the Nashville to Great Smoky Mountains road trip is of course the Smokies.
+The main attraction on your Nashville to the Great Smoky Mountains road trip is, of course, the Smokies.
 But for some contrasting fun before the drive takes off the best things to do in Nashville are there for the taking.

 Sing along on Honky Tonk Highway